ichilton/fog/lib/fog/bigv/README.md

 true
 ```

-..assuming you still have the server variable around! - if not:
+...assuming you still have the server variable around - if not:

 ```ruby
 >> bigv.servers.get(12345).undelete